Director Brett Ratner accused of harassment as Hollywood scandal grows

 Ratner is the latest famous name in the entertainment business to be accused of widespread sexual misconduct in the past month.

-More than 50 women have made sexual harassment or assault claims against Hollywood producer Harvey Weinstein, and actor Kevin Spacey has been accused of making sexual advances to a then 14-year-old Anthony Rapp in 1986.
+More than 50 women have made sexual harassment or assault claims against Hollywood producer Harvey Weinstein.Actor Kevin Spacey has been accused of making sexual advances to a then 14-year-old Anthony Rapp in 1986.

-Spacey said at the weekend that he did not remember the encounter with Rapp but that if it happened it was “deeply inappropriate drunken behavior,” and he apologized.

-Weinstein, 65, has denied having non-consensual sex with anyone but has been expelled from the Academy of Motion Picture Arts and Sciences and fired from his independent studio The Weinstein Co.

 Reporting by Jill Serjeant; editing by Clive McKeef